abuljaish/project-aar/README.md

 # aar
-AAR: All Assistance Repository , a virtual assistant
+AAR: , a virtual assistant developed by Team AAR .
+Abul Jaish Abhishek and Rishi.